 This made Catholics wonder whether Confucianism (as a secular ethical system) was compatible with Christianity.
 Pope Benedict XIV said that no, but Pope Pius XII released, on December 8, 1939, a new decree, known as Plane Compertum, which declared Confucianism compatible with Catholicism.

 Usually, however, Confucianism is not combined with Christianity, but with Chinese folk religion.
-As for Confucius himself, he encouraged people to worship the spirits (Confucius: Analects / 6:22, 3:12, 3:13) and the ancestors (ibid / 2:24), and talks of punishment from heaven (ibid / 6:28).
+As for Confucius himself, he encouraged people to worship the spirits (Confucius: Analects / 6:22, 3:12, 3:13), and talks of punishment from heaven (ibid / 6:28).
 These statements are supernatural, and this variant of Confucianism is thus a religion in the sense of this book.

 OriginShintoism emerged roughly 600 BCE from local mythical beliefs in Japan.
 Shintoism worships a variety of gods, the “kami”, mostly in public shrines.
 The word “kami” can also refers to divinity in general, which manifests itself in rocks, trees, rivers, animals, places, or even people.
 The religion also incorporates a belief in the mythical creation of Japan, in which a male and a female goddess were asked by the other gods to create a new land, which would then become Japan.
 Shintoism is focused on rites, and imports values from Confucianism and Buddhism Religious Tolerance: Shinto.
 Today, the religion has around 100m adherents, mainly in Japan.